lloydrichards/mimirOpen/README.md

 1. Production
 1. Resources

-## Version 1.1
+## Version 1.2
-After making some silly hardware mistakes, the first set of boards needed to be redesigned slightly and reordered.
-With this chance to look back over the schematic, several changes were made as well as a change out for the accelerometer from the HSCDTD008A to the LSM303AGRTR.
+With the hardware for the most part all in the right place (except the battery monitor pin), it seems appropriate to move onto the next version.
+Here we will be optimizing the preformance of the battery and tiding up some of the functions so they're cleaner and more expressive for future adaptation.